-Discounts for Specific Groups: Next search out discounts and be prepared with promotional and company codes.
-In addition to the most recent discounts located in our Car Rental Discounts and Codes for the General Public section, check the web sites of any Credit Cards (Mastercard, Visa, Discover, American Express), Insurance Companies (Geico), Auto Clubs (AAA, CAA), Discount Clubs (Costco, Sam’s Club), Hotel Rewards (Marriott Rewards, Hilton HHonors), Rewards Programs, Special Groups (AARP, Military) and Frequent Flyer Programs you may belong to.
+Next search out discounts and be prepared with promotional and company codes.
+Check the web sites of any Credit Cards, Auto Clubs (AAA, CAA), Discount Clubs including Sam’s Club and Costco, Hotel Rewards, Rewards Programs, and Frequent Flyer Programs you may belong to.
 This is pretty easy to do using Google.
 Just sit down and prepare a list of all that you belong to (some examples are given above).
 Use the name + “car rental discount” in your search.
-If you work at a large company or educational institution check with your benefits office to see if any discounts are available.
-Discounts exclusively for TheMouseForLess web site visitors and group members are listed below.

-Safeguarding Your Great Deal: One final word about car rentals.
-Once you find a good deal and book your rental, if your reservation was made online, be sure to print your confirmation page and take it with you.
+One final word about car rentals.
+Once you find a good deal and book your rental, if your reservation was made online, be sure to print your confirmation page or save an email and make you and take it with you.
 Those making reservations by phone can request that a confirmation be emailed on faxed.
 If any disagreement about price, options or any other aspect of your reservation should arise at the rental counter, your confirmation can help settle the dispute quickly and easily.
-Without it, you may be at the mercy of the car rental company at a time when walking away if you’re dissatisfied can be difficult.

 Other Helpful Information